jamesmontemagno/Xamarin.Plugins/README.md

 ## Xamarin.Plugins for Xamarin and Windows Projects

 ## What is this?
-This is my main repo for all Xam.PCL Plugins.
-These PCL plugins will allow you to add rich cross platform functionality to Xamarin + Windows Projects that use a PCL.
+This is my main repo for all all Xamarin Plugins that I have or will be publishing.
+It is also example and documentation on how to create your very own PCL Plugin.
+These PCL plugins will allow you to add rich cross platform functionality to Xamarin, Xamarin.Forms and Windows Projects that use a PCLs or Shared Project.

 # Current Plugins